csula/cs3220-summer-2017/notes/introduction.md

 machines).
 Since the user doesn't interact with the server directly, it means you have a lot more control on the server and allows you to do many different things, including security related stuff and so on.
-While the database is usually separated from the back-end due to the fact you want data to be available regardless of the server state.
-In example, you may restart your web server for deployment and you definitely don't want to lose data because you shut down the server.
+While the database is usually separated from the back-end, due to the fact you want data to be available regardless of the server state.
+In example, there may be times you absolutely need to restart your application server like deployment.
+If data is all stored in memory on the back-end server, data will be **lost** when back-end server restarts.
+Therefore, it is necessary to ensure the data lives in different server.

 In short, these three are the simplest layers in web application architecture because they are usually running on different environment.
 Thus, they each serves